LEPAKSHI TOURISM | TEMPLES, PLACES TO VISIT & TRAVEL GUIDE TO LEPAKSHI

 Peak Season: January & April to May

 At a distance of 125 km from Anantapur, 124 km from Bangalore City Junction, 225 km from Tirupati, 478 km from Hyderabad & 569 km from Vijayawada, Lepakshi is a small village which lies 14 km east of Hindupur in Anantapur district of Andhra Pradesh.
 It is the one of the important heritage sites in Andhra Pradesh highlighting the legacy of Vijayanagara Dynasty.
-It is one of the famous Tourist places in Andhra Pradesh and also one of the popular Bangalore weekend getaways.
+It is one of the famous Tourist places in Andhra Pradesh and also one of the popular one day trip from Bangalore.

 Lepakshi was founded in the 16th century during the reign of the Vijayanagara king, Aliiya Rama Raya.
 Virupanna, the royal treasurer was accused of drawing funds without the king's permission from the state treasury to build the Veerabhadra temple at Lepakshi.
 However, he blinded himself to avoid the king's punishment.
 Even today one can see two dark stains upon the wall near the Kalyana Mandapa, which are said to be the marks made by his eyes.
 Hence the village is called 'Lepa-akshi', means a village of the blinded eye.